 Ensure Healthy Forests

 NYC’s urban forests also provide a meaningful connection to nature for millions of people.
 We support the long-term health of NYC’s forest through our boots-on-the-ground management efforts and volunteer engagement.
 In partnership with NYC Parks, we created the first-ever long-term Forest Management Framework for all 7,300 acres of forests under the jurisdiction of NYC Parks.
-This framework sets a bold vision for the future that enhances forests health and biodiversity while creating high-quality recreation opportunities for every New Yorker.
+This framework sets a bold vision for the future that enhances forest health and biodiversity while creating high-quality recreation opportunities for every New Yorker.
 Learn more about the 25-year plan and how to get involved.

 Improve Coastal Resilience

 Our experts are leading the charge to prepare for future climate changes and to protect wildlife habitats through salt marsh restoration.

 We safeguard the important functions of well-managed and vibrant wetlands: including buffering neighborhoods from storms like Sandy.
 We create tools to prioritize future restoration projects.